hoffy98/Embeddeck/README.md

 **Total Electronic Components Cost: €441.00**

 *Note: Hardware components (screws, threaded inserts) and PLA filament costs are not included in the total as they are typically purchased in bulk quantities or are standard shop supplies.*

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This means you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this project without any restrictions.